 But the rest of the dead lived not again until the thousand years were finished...And I saw the dead, small and great, stand before God; and the books were opened...and the dead were judged...
 And whosoever was not found written in the book of life was cast into the lake of fire.
 (Rev. 20:5,12,15)

+Notice that only after the resurrection of the wicked and their judgment are souls cast into the lake of fire.
 The Bible refers to the result of being cast into the lake of fire as "the second death."
 If the wicked are going to be alive in hell forever, then why call it the second death?
 Why not call it what it is: the second life?

 The truth is, no one is in hell today because the judgment does not take place until the end of the Millennium: